What Does Renters Insurance Cover, Not Cover, and How Does It Work?

 Most policies cover theft.
 In fact, an all-perils policy covers a theft of your belongings almost anywhere it might happen (again, there are always exceptions, so discuss those with your insurer).
 So if someone swipes your laptop in Madrid, you’re covered!

 If you have a renters policy, it might cover belongings in your storage unit, whether the unit is right down the street or in another state.
-Some renters policies limit coverage, however—to say, 10 percent of your total personal property coverage, but you can opt to pay more to increase your coverage.
+Some renters policies limit coverage, however, to a percentage of your total personal property coverage, but you can opt to pay more to increase your coverage.
 You can buy a separate unique policy just for storage units.

 Tally the value of your belongings.
-Most policies have limits on how much you can be reimbursed for valuables—like jewelry and collectibles—so if you want full coverage for your collection of vintage guitars, ask your agent about getting special coverage.
+Most policies have limits on how much you can be reimbursed for valuables—such as jewelry and collectibles—so if you want full coverage for your collection of vintage guitars, ask your agent about getting special coverage.

 If someone gets hurt on your property, keep in mind that you could end up in court.
 While $100,000 in liability coverage is standard, some experts suggest boosting that limit, to perhaps $300,000.
 You’ll get extra peace of mind, and your premium will likely increase.

 If you need to submit a claim, it works like this:

 Contact your landlord and the police to report your losses.

 Contact your insurer to find out if your losses are covered.
 Have your policy number handy, as well as information about the incident—including when it happened—and an estimate of your losses.
 Also, ask how quickly you need to submit your claim.
 Prompt filing can help improve your insurer’s investigation into your claim.